Jaagrav/CodeX-API/README.md

 # CodeX API

 > This API is still in very early stages of development.
-So consider not using the API in production.
+So consider not using the API in production since things might change in the future.

 ### Introducing the new CodeX API